thaoyuh/Network_Markov_Chain/README.md

 ### Prerequisites

 Ensure that the following is properly installed:
-- Python 2.7 Anaoncda distribution, see https://www.anaconda.com/distribution/.
+- Python 3
 - pydotplus.
 See https://pypi.org/project/pydotplus/.
 Note that pydotplus has also some requirements.
 Among them is Graphviz, which can be installed from https://www.graphviz.org/.
 After installing Graphviz, do not to forget to add the folder "INSTALL_FOLDER_GRAPHVIZ\bin" to the PATH environment variable in Windows.
 - tarjan.
 See https://pypi.org/project/tarjan/.

 ### When using conda:

 Open Anaconda prompt in the source folder.
-Activate an environment with Python 2.7.
+Activate an environment with Python 3.
 Run consequently,

     python setup.py install